 In November 2006, Cudd Pressure Control, Inc., or Cudd, filed a lawsuit against us and Great White Pressure Control LLC, an affiliate of ours, among others, in the 129th Judicial District Harris County, Texas.
 The lawsuit was subsequently removed to the United States District Court for the Southern District of Texas (Houston Division).
 The lawsuit alleges RICO violations and several other causes of action relating to an affiliate company's employment of several former Cudd employees and seeks unspecified monetary damages and injunctive relief.
 The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Steve Bickle, Great White Pressure Control LLC, and us.
 On stipulation by the parties, the plaintiff's RICO claim was dismissed without prejudice by order of the court on February 14, 2007.
 Co-defendant, Steve Bickle, was dismissed from the case on July 18, 2007.
 We filed a motion for summary judgment on October 5, 2007.
 The Court entered a final interlocutory judgment in favor of all defendants, including us, on April 8, 2008.
 The judgment also allowed us to apply for attorney's fees.
-A court ordered mediation was held on May 8, 2008 to discuss settlement of our counter-claims.
+The Court entered a final judgment on June 5, 2008, in favor of all defendants, including us.
+On June 6, 2008, Cudd filed a notice of appeal to the U.S. Court of Appeals.